towalink/doc/content/command_reference.rst

 Parameters:

-   <sitename>: Name of the Site whose configuration shall be activated
+   <sitename>: name of the Site whose configuration shall be activated
-   <version>: Version number of the configuration; "latest" is default
+   <version>: version number of the configuration; "latest" is default

 Examples: